ps-feng/unofficial-cuentica-api/README.md

 The outputs of this project are
 - A Postman collection for Cuentica's API
 - A Markdown version of the documentation that can be easily used as context for an LLM.
+- An MCP (Model Context Protocol) server that exposes the Cuentica API to LLMs

 ## Background & Workflow